Sideboard

 The equipment tutors also add a bit of flexibility to any particular game.
 Probability states that you will draw only one, but I designed the equipment package to contain a variety of utility and to cover deck weaknesses.
 Sometimes you're in a combat-heavy pod and need Loxodon Warhammer to win the tug-of-war between everybody's lifetotals.
 Sometimes, you reach for the trusty Umezawa's Jitte to both keep the tokens deck from crushing you AND to provide a win-condition through hoarding charge counters for +2/+2 boosts.
 And sometimes, you fetch Heirloom Blade, because you realize you sat down with one or more control decks who loaded themselves up with removal.
 These restricted tutors provide a fun dimension to deckbuilding as I explore how to make equipment function on their own while still adding utility to the toolbox.
 But, the tutors also add lots of strategic fun by asking me to make those game-by-game analyses, especially since my deck has moved away from explosive, combo-like equipment with each iteration.
 When I no longer have a "win button," tutors stop being the boring cards that only ever find the deck's win button.

 However, by its choice in Commander and strategy, the deck contains a couple inherent flaws.
-Gwyn's high mana cost of 6 takes time to reach, because using early turns to play my out my low mana-curve of knights and equipment tends to be more meaningful setup than packing this list full of extra mana rocks.
-(Mana acceleration is always powerful in Commander with the right timing, but in an aggro deck, it takes more specific timing than other strategies to benefit, and I'm encouraged to run only the lowest cost mana rocks.)
+Gwyn's high mana cost of 6 takes time to reach, because using early turns to play my out my low mana-curve of knights and equipment tends to be more meaningful setup than excessive ramp.
+(Mana acceleration is always powerful in Commander with the right timing, but in an aggro deck, it takes more specific timing than other strategies to benefit, so I'm encouraged to run only the lowest cost mana rocks.
+I'll cast maybe one mana rock and then move on because I didn't draw any others or don't have time to cast them.)
 As an equipment deck, I also have to find both a creature and an equipment before my strategy comes online.
-While probability states that 1/4 cards should a knight or an equipment/tutor—meaning we get one of each in our opening hand and initial draw—luck continues to a factor.
-The commander can't be around in the early game to help me draw into lands and more equipment, so I chose to include utility knights and equipment that can do it while she isn't around.
+While probability states that 1/4 cards should a knight or an equipment/tutor, meaning we get one of each in our opening hand and initial draw, luck continues to be a factor.
+It's important to smooth out that luck with digging effects, but the commander can't be around in the early game to do that herself.
+So, I chose to include utility knights and equipment that can do it while she isn't around.
 Any utility equipment, as well as unassuming cards like Ambitious Farmhand andAcclaimed Contender, have really pulled their weight in the past to make the deck function.
 And of course, the equipment tutors help with consistency too.
 In a hand that's lacking lands or lacking any equipment besides the tutor, you can burn the tutor for a utility equipment that generates mana or draws cards (respectively).
 Remember though, this risk reveals to your opponents that you needed that piece.
-Cutthroat players or people who are liberal with their interaction will happily remove your Sword of the Animist or other choice of card.
+Cutthroat players or people who are liberal with their interaction will happily remove your Sword of the Animist or whatever other choice of card you went for.

-Since I've tried to tune the deck around those flaws, the strategy's real weaknesses tend to be defense against larger armies of creatures and (in my design) a slight lack of ramp.
+Since I've tried to tune the deck around those flaws, the strategy's more fundamental weaknesses tend to be defense against larger armies of creatures and (in my design) a slight lack of ramp.
 Let's talk about that first weakness.
 Like many aggro decks, its skill-testing moments come in prudently evaluating how to split your equipment and how many creatures to hold back.
 Vigilance doesn't appear all the time (outside of Gwyn), since the many knights who have Vigilance were excluded from the list for lacking other usefulness.
 (Although, I'll discuss my creature criteria later in the "Knights" section of “Roles to Play.")
 With an average of only 2-3 knights on board at a time, including the Commander, Gwyn might be the sole creature left untapped to block, unless you show restraint.
 These decisions hinge on how you think your opponents will respond to you.
-As I stated, moving equipment around to your blockers protects against an opponent having an explosive turn and attacking you, while keeping equipment stacked on your tapped attacker means people can’t remove Gwyn AND your current bearer with just single-target removal.
-If your opponents have a large board or might have an explosive turn, greedily attacking for Gwyn triggers and leaving only her to defend still gives your opponents the opportunity to spend removal on Gwyn and swing in for massive damage while you’re open.
-Though even if my Sword of Vengeance keeps an extra knight untapped, a small force of 1-2 blockers can’t intercept an entire army of tokens.
+As I stated, moving equipment around to your blockers might dissuade an opponent from attacking you, though keeping equipment stacked on your tapped attacker means people can’t remove Gwyn AND your current bearer with just single-target removal.
+If your opponents have a large board or might have an explosive turn, greedily attacking for Gwyn triggers and leaving only her to defend might be a risk that an opponent will instantly punish.
+But even if my Sword of Vengeance keeps an extra knight untapped, a small force of 1-2 blockers can’t intercept an entire army of tokens.
 Without a board wipe in hand, rely on Lifelink to keep yourself alive as you race opponents that go wide.
 But more than that, consider the speed of everyone's decks when you make these decisions.
-If you're moving faster than everyone else, then we're happy to make attacks and reap all the triggers, but as soon as other decks start coming online, you need to play with extra caution and not get tunnel vision towards racing the other players.
+If you're moving faster than everyone else, then we're happy to make attacks and reap all the triggers, but as soon as other decks start coming online, you need to play with extra caution and not tunnel vision on the idea of racing the other players.

 As a final note, opponents can most effectively shut down the strategy by destroying equipment.
 The loss of Gwyn can set you back harshly on mana, but if a stack of equipment stuck to another knight before she left, you’re at least granted a window to keep up the aggression before you either replay Gwyn or lose the creature.
 Inclusions like Sevinne's Reclamation exist as contingencies to artifact destruction and give you at least one way to stay in the game, if you have some luck in digging for it.